Budget Activities in Suva

 5. Go Shopping at the Suva Shopping Malls

 When in a city, why not shop?!
-Some of the best shopping in Fiji can be found in Suva with the city is bursting at the seems with shops.
+Some of the best shopping in Fiji can be found in Suva with the city is bursting at the seams with shops.
 A good way to get out of the heat at midday is to spend a couple of hours in one of the shopping malls like Tappoo City, MHCC, Prouds Shopping Complex or Damodar City.
 Pick up some souvenirs and enjoy a cheap lunch at the food court.

 6. Do Some Sightseeing